 - Street Team Youth Programs

 - My Account

 *On this date in 1818, we celebrate the founding of Longtown (Greenville settlement), Ohio.

 The James and Sophia Clemens Farmstead is one of the oldest and last remaining agricultural resources in one of Ohio’s earliest Black settlements, Longtown (Greenville settlement).
-This farmstead was the home of James and Sophia Clemens, the founders of the settlement.
+This farmstead was the home of James and Sophia Clemens, the settlement's founders.
 Not only instrumental in starting the first school, they also donated land for the Wesleyan Church and established a cemetery for the community.

 The Clemens were involved in the Underground Railroad, and the men in the family fought for the Union in the American Civil War.
 The records of the first landowners of Darke County, Ohio, show that James Clemens was the first free Black man to purchase land in German Township.
 Relocating from Virginia to Ohio in 1818, James and Sophia built a thriving farm business.
 Sophia’s maiden name was Sellers.
 She is believed to be the daughter of her and her husband’s enslaver, Adam Sellers of Rockingham County, Virginia.
 Several decades after the Civil War, historian William Siebert documented the people and places of the Underground Railroad.

-According to a map he drew, Longtown (Greenville Settlement) was a stop in the Underground Railroad.
-According to Siebert’s manuscript, The Underground Railroad, he interviewed Col. David Putman of Palestine, Ohio in 1898.
-Mr. Putman stated, “At the Greenville Negro settlement was another station.
-The Clemens’ and the Alexander’s were the leaders in the movement there.
+According to a map he drew, Longtown (Greenville Settlement) was a stop on the Underground Railroad.
+According to Siebert’s manuscript, The Underground Railroad, he interviewed Col. David Putman of Palestine, Ohio, in 1898.
+Mr. Putman stated, “At the Greenville, Negro settlement was another station.
+The Clemens and the Alexanders were the leaders in the movement there.
 These were Negro families.”
 The Clemens are listed as Darke County operators in Siebert’s book.